Katherine Rawls: 1932 Olympics

+1936 Berlin Olympics

-She succeeded instead in qualifying for the 100-meter freestyle in the 1936 Summer Olympics, finishing seventh in the individual and third in the relay.
-In the springboard diving competition, she suffered a shock defeat on the last dive, to teammate Marjorie Gestring, who was herself just 13.
+She succeeded in qualifying for the 100-meter freestyle in the U.S. trials for the 1936 Summer Olympics by winning the 100-meter event.
+After travelling to Berlin, however, in the intense international competition of the 100-meter Olympic finals, she finished seventh.
+Rawls won a bronze medal in the women's 4×100-meter freestyle relay with the team of Bernice Lapp, Mavis Freeman and Olive McKean.
+In the 3-meter springboard diving competition, she captured the silver medal, suffering a highly unexpected defeat on the last dive, to teammate Marjorie Gestring, who was herself just 13.
 Subsequently, Rawls concentrated on swimming rather than diving.

 In 1937, hours after disembarking at San Francisco after a swimming tour of Japan, she commenced a three-day streak at the Nationals which produced an unprecedented four individual swimming titles.
 For this she was named Associated Press Female Athlete of the Year for 1937, and polled third for the James E. Sullivan Award.
 In 1938 she retained all four National titles.
 At the time she was holder of 18 national swimming records in breaststroke, freestyle, and medley events, and had been undefeated in medley races for eight years.

-Rawls retired from swimming in 1939, but returned to diving for the trials for the 1948 Olympics, placing fifth with 108.56 points.
-Second of the three qualifiers was eventual gold medalist Victoria Draves on 111.14, with Marjorie Gestring fourth on 110.67.
+Rawls retired from swimming in 1939, but returned to diving for the trials of the 1948 Olympics, placing fifth with 108.56 points.
+Second of the three qualifiers was eventual gold medalist Victoria Draves with a score of 111.14, and Marjorie Gestring fourth with a score of 110.67.